investmentblockchain/IBP-Core/doc/tor.md

 	                need to set this if it's the same as -proxy.
 You can use -noonion to explicitly disable access to hidden service.

 	-listen         When using -proxy, listening is disabled by default.
-If you icpro to run a hidden service (see next section), you'll need to enable it explicitly.
+If you ibp to run a hidden service (see next section), you'll need to enable it explicitly.